 - Chris McDonnell, Founder & CEO, Black Label Creations

-We will close day two with a journey down the canals of Amsterdam to our venue for our networking dinner.
+Day two closed with a journey down the canals of Amsterdam to our evening venue for our networking dinner.

 Biological based nutrition, The Female Athlete - Female athletes face a range of challenges that vary widely from those of their male counterparts.
 We will identify what we know (or don’t know) about the female athlete, and what implications this has on product development.